jasonsong-0324/PART2_GROUP24/PART2.md

 6  | Reset the game.
 All scores become zero.
 Round and trick number restart from 1.   |          Y 7  | Support GUI playing mode (cards should be faced up or down as in the real game). |          P
    | The GUI can be in JavaFX, Swing, Spring, or Android.                             |
-8  | Keep the console output to facilitate checking.                                  |          Y
+8  | Keep the console output to facilitate checking.                                  |          P
    | The data in console output and the GUI must tally.                               |